GI-NAS: Boosting Gradient Inversion Attacks Through Adaptive Neural Architecture Search: Conclusion

 \section{Conclusion}

 In this paper, we propose GI-NAS, a novel gradient inversion method that makes deeper use of the implicit architectural priors for gradient inversion.
 We first systematically analyze existing gradient inversion methods and emphasize the necessity of adaptive architecture search.
 We then build up our model search space by designing different upsampling modules and skip connection patterns.
-To reduce the computational overhead, we leverage the initial gradient matching loss as the training-free search metric to select the optimal model architecture and provide experimental evidence that such a metric highly correlates with the real performance.
-Extensive experiments prove that GI-NAS can achieve state-of-the-art performance compared to existing methods, even under more practical FL scenarios with high-resolution images, large-sized batches, and advanced defense strategies.
-The ablation study further demonstrates the significance of our optimal architecture search.
+To reduce the computational overhead, we leverage the initial gradient matching loss as the training-free search metric to select the optimal model architecture and provide extensive experimental evidence that such a metric highly correlates with the real attack performance.
+Extensive experiments show that GI-NAS can achieve state-of-the-art performance compared to existing methods, even under more practical FL scenarios with high-resolution images, large-sized batches, and advanced defense strategies.
+We also provide deeper analysis on various aspects, such as time costs, ablation studies, generalizability to more FL global models, robustness to network parameters initialization, robustness to latent codes initialization, and implications behind the NAS searched results.
+We hope that the remarkable attack improvements of GI-NAS over existing gradient inversion methods may help raise the public awareness of such privacy threats, as the sensitive data would be more likely to be revealed or even abused.
+Moreover, we hope that the idea of this paper may shed new light on the gradient inversion community and facilitate the research in this field.